GlobalFishingWatch/pelagos-client/README.md

 * Integration tests are run with `make test-integration`.

-To develop new tests, run `ui_tests/server.py`.
-This opens a browser and a python command line with a selenium driver in the variable "driver".
+* To develop new tests, run `make server-integration`.
+This starts a server like `make server` does, opens a browser connected to a selenium webdriver and a python command line with a selenium driver in the variable "driver".
+This command is not meant to be run inside the vm, as it needs to communicate with your local chrome instance.